rsalmei/alive-progress/README.md

 ```

 ## Changelog highlights:
+- 1.6.1: fix logging support for python 3.6 and lower; support logging for file; support for wide unicode chars, which uses 2 cols but their length is 1
 - 1.6.0: soft wrapping support; hiding cursor support; python logging support; exponential smoothing of ETA time series; proper always visible bar title; enhanced elapsed time representation; new bar.text() dedicated method (deprecating 'text' parameter in bar()); performance optimizations
 - 1.5.1: fix compatibility with python 2.7 (should be the last one, version 2 is in the works, with python 3 support only)
 - 1.5.0: standard_bar accepts a background parameter instead of blank, which accepts arbitrarily sized strings and remains fixed in the background, simulating a bar going "over it"